 Along with the academic literature, there is some survey-based evidence on which factors finance professionals consider important for the attractiveness of a financial centre.
-This includes survey conducted by consultancies, as well as our own survey which we undertook to inform our approach to the secondary competitiveness and growth objective.
+This includes surveys conducted by consultancies, as well as our own survey which we undertook to inform our approach to the secondary competitiveness and growth objective.
 Across external surveys and our own there is clear evidence that stakeholders care about a stable and predictable prudential regulatory framework that can withstand episodes of financial stress.

-A recent survey undertaken by a major consultancy ranked the most important factors as follows:
+A survey undertaken by a major consultancy ranked the most important factors as follows:

-- 1. the liquidity of markets and availability of capital (38%); - 2. the level of tech adoption by citizens and administrations (35%); - 3. the stability of political and regulatory regimes and safety of securing measures to prevent a major crisis (28%).
+- the liquidity of markets and availability of capital (38%); - the level of technology adoption by citizens and administrations (35%); and - the stability of political and regulatory regimes and safety of securing measures to prevent a major crisis (28%).

-Similarly, our own survey results 13 identify the following three most important factors:
+Similarly, our own survey results identified the following three most important factors:

-- 1. Stability and predictability of macroeconomic environment - 2. high level of human capital; closely followed by - 3.
-The prudential framework.
+- stability and predictability of macroeconomic environment;

+- high level of human capital; and

+- the prudential framework.